Clement H. Stevens: Early life and career

-American Civil War service
+American Civil War

-Clement H. Stevens became a colonel in the South Carolina Militia before the start of the Civil War.
+Stevens became a colonel in the South Carolina Militia before the start of the Civil War.
 In April 1861, he became a Confederate States Army colonel and aide-de-camp as the state troops came under the command of the Confederate government.
 He designed and had constructed an iron-plated battery faced with railroad iron on Morris Island for the attack on Fort Sumter in Charleston Harbor.

 Stevens became aide-de-camp for his brother-in-law, Brigadier General Barnard Bee, between April 1861 and July 21, 1861 when Bee was killed in action at the Battle of First Bull Run soon after bestowing the nickname "Stonewall" on then Brigadier General Thomas J. Jackson.
 Stevens also was wounded in the battle.

 After he recovered, Stevens took command of a South Carolina militia regiment.
 On April 1, 1862, Stevens was appointed colonel of the 24th South Carolina Infantry Regiment.
 Stevens fought at and his regiment helped repulse a Union Army attack at the Battle of Secessionville on June 16, 1862.
 He was sent with his regiment to Mississippi and participated in the Vicksburg Campaign in Brigadier General States Rights Gist's brigade during General Joseph E. Johnston's unsuccessful efforts to relieve the besieged city.
 Gist praised Stevens as "iron-nerved."
 Later with the Army of Tennessee, Stevens was wounded at the Battle of Chickamauga on September 20, 1863.
 His performance elicited praise in after action reports.

-Clement Hoffman Stevens was promoted to brigadier general, C.S.A., on January 20, 1864.
+Stevens was promoted to brigadier general on January 20, 1864.
 Although not fully recovered from his wounds from Chickamauga, he commanded a brigade in Major General W.H.T.
 Walker's division of I Corps of the Army of Tennessee from February 1864 to July 20, 1864.
 At the Battle of Peachtree Creek during the Atlanta Campaign, on July 20, 1864, Stevens was shot in the head and mortally wounded while leading a frontal assault late in the evening.
 Walker also was killed in action in the fighting at Atlanta two days later, on July 22, 1864.

-Aftermath

-Clement H. Stevens died at Atlanta, Georgia, July 25, 1864, five days after he was mortally wounded in battle.
+Stevens died at Atlanta, Georgia, July 25, 1864, five days after he was mortally wounded in battle.
 By the time of his death, Stevens had the nickname of "Rock."
 Clement Hoffman Stevens is buried at St. Paul's Episcopal Church Cemetery, Pendleton, South Carolina.